MatthewSloyan/MD5-message-digest-algorithm/README.md

 For the MD5 algorithm I added a rotate bits function (ROTL) and union block this week.
 ROTL shifts the bits n number of times to the left, this loops around so bits that are push off to the left are pushed in on the right again.

+#### Week of 8-3-20 to 15-3-20
+This week I continued implementing the MD5 algorithm.
+I started by refactoring main method to allow parameter file reading so when you “run ./main empty” it reads in the empty file in the directory.
+This will speed up testing time rather than having to enter the file path in the UI which I developed earlier.
+However, I will still use this feature in the final build along with the ability to input your own message to hash.
+I also set up the main function to include a loop to run through the input block by block until it is padded.
+With this loop I created a separate padding method which takes influence from the sha256 padding, I have refactored it however with my own implementation and added a switch statement to tidy the code.
+With this implemented and fully tested to ensure correctness I began working on the steps defined in section 3.4 of the [MD5 Documentation](https://tools.ietf.org/html/rfc1321) to add the hashing.
+Included in this section is 64 steps which all have a formula for each round.
+E.g. a = b + ((a + F(b,c,d) + X[k] + T[i]) <<< s).
+I added each step according to the documentation, but the code is quite long and from initial thoughts it seems a loop could be used to cut down this, which is something I will look at later.
+Another improvement I made was making the auxiliary functions inline, so the overhead is decreased especially as these methods are called 64 times on each iteration.
+With this added the full system was implemented but from testing the results were incorrect so I needed to do some more debugging.

+#### Week of 15-3-20 to 22-3-20
+After some more testing I realised the problem was due to the byte swapping I was doing, I was using big endian initial hash values, but then swapping the byte order to little endian during the padding.
+From research of the documentation and example provided it seems that the MD5 hashing must be done in big endian. [(MD5 Documentation)](https://tools.ietf.org/html/rfc1321).
+With this removed the result was correct however it was in the wrong order, so I added a loop which I adapted from StackOverflow to swap the byte order to little endian at end of the process [(Swap to Little endian)](https://stackoverflow.com/questions/4169424/little-endian-big-endian-problem).
+I will later add a check depending on the machine run on, but this now works on my machine which is little endian.

 #### Conclusion